How to buy a home at 7 percent mortgage rates

 Forget the 30-year-fixed, for now

 As a country, we are addicted to a 30-year-fixed mortgage.
-It locks in your mortgage payment for a crazy long time.
+It locks in your mortgage payment for a long time.
 You never have to worry about it again.

-And it is a great tool – when rates are 3 or 4%.
+And it is a great tool – when rates are 3-4%.
 At 7%?
 Not so much.

 At 3%, a $400,000 loan is just $1,686 per month.
-At 7%, where rates might be headed, it’s $2,661 – nearly $1,000 more per month than it was not too long ago.
+At 7%, it’s $2,661 – nearly $1,000 more.

 30-year fixed rate$400,000$500,000$600,000